LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/debugger.rst

 Debugger
 ========

 Watch this video to learn the basics of the debugging tools available in Visual Studio.

-.. admonition:: Tip

 If you want to follow along, Chris is debugging the :ref:`hello-methods` program back in the introduction to data types.

 .. youtube::
    :video_id: sACkw915kmg

 A summary of Chris's debugger tips:

 - Right click in the text editing window to add a breakpoint to your code.
 - Start debug mode with the run button as you might normally run your program.